simonpweller/blog-sweller/posts/gilded-rose.md

 ## Gilded Rose Requirements Specification

 The piece of software you are asked to refactor in the Gilded Rose kata is an inventory system for a fictional shop.
 There is some [existing code](https://github.com/emilybache/GildedRose-Refactoring-Kata/blob/master/js-jest/src/gilded_rose.js) that meets all the [requirements](https://github.com/NotMyself/GildedRose#gilded-rose-refactoring-kata), but it's not very readable (that's a bit of an understatement as you'll come to see).
+Your task is to add a new feature ("Conjured" items degrade in Quality twice as fast as normal items), but first the code needs to be refactored.

 ## Writing a test suite